From the U.S. Department of Justice, Civil Rights Division, Disability Rights SectionService Animals

 This publication provides guidance on the term “service animal” and on the service animal provisions in the Department’s new regulations.

 - Beginning on March 15, 2011, only dogs are recognized as service animals under titles II and III of the ADA.
+Click to learn more at the ADA Service Animals Requirements online resource.

 - A service animal is a dog that is individually trained to do work or perform tasks for a person with a disability.